 Why choose Hub Town Tours?

-We know you have many, many choices for tour guide services when exploring Boston.
+We know you have many, many choices for guide services when exploring Boston.
 Hub Town Tours has a straightforward mission: to provide the most fulfilling history tour experience of this essential and vibrant city.
 That's it.
-We keep our groups small, our walking routes manageable, and our tour guides happy.
-Most importantly of all, we emphasize the "story" within history, without boring you to sleep.
-Whether you've lived here for a lifetime or are just visiting for the day, there's always more history to experience in Boston... we hope you'll choose Hub Town Tours boasts 100% 5-star reviews across all major online platforms!
+We keep our groups small, our walking routes manageable, and our guides happy.
+Most importantly, we emphasize the fascinating stories found in Revolutionary Boston, and have years of happy former guests who vouch for our approach...
+Hub Town Tours boasts 100% 5-star reviews across all major online platforms!

 Where does my tour start?

 The starting location of your tour depends on the type of tour you've booked.
-If you're taking a Custom or Corporate tour with us, our meeting point will be specified in your personalized itinerary.
-If you're joining for a Communal tour, however, the starting location is determined by whichever part of the story you've chosen: Chapter 1, Chapter 2, or Chapter 3.
-[Click map links for exact GPS directions to each tour rally point.]
+If you're enjoying a Private or Charter Tour with us, your meeting point will be specified in your custom itinerary.
+If joining for any Public Tour (Morning or Evening), your tour will begin at 1 Washington Street, Boston, MA 02108.

 What is the duration of the tour?

 It truly depends on how interested you are in Boston's Revolutionary stories!
 The Freedom Trail® is 2.5 miles long, and we've arranged its complex history into three neighborhoods: Downtown Boston, the North End, and Charlestown.
 All Private Tours are fully customizable, but our most popular Private Tour is the Half-Day Tour, approximately three hours in duration.
 Our most popular Public Tour is our Morning Tour; please allow four hours for this small-group walk.